-authority" to represent the author in such cases, and other countries may be notified as to the authority through a written declaration made to the Director General of WIPO.
-Only one State has so far made such a Declaration, namely India, although some other countries have enacted protection based on Article 15.4.
-It is suggested that the designation of a competent authority referred to, the communication thereof to WIPO and the further communication thereof to other member countries are steps towards the practical implementation of the Article and are not constitutive of the protection itself provided for22.
+communication thereof to other member countries are steps towards the practical implementation of the Article and are not constitutive of the protection itself provided for26.
 In other words, protection for unpublished works of unknown authors exists under the Convention; the designation of a competent authority and subsequent steps are simply designed to facilitate the implementation and enforceability of the protection.
 Under Article 7.3 of the Berne Convention, once the work is "lawfully made available to the public", the period of protection will expire after 50 years.
 On the other hand, the 50 year term in the Convention is only a minimum term and Member States could in their national laws provide for a longer term (Article 7.6).
 A country could therefore, in theory, provide for a hundred year or even a thousand year term for works under Article 15.4.
-However, in international situations, the "comparison of terms" provision in Article 7.8 of the Convention would apply.
-This means that (i) the duration of protection is governed by the term in the country where protection is claimed, and (ii) however, if the term in that country is longer than the term in the country of origin of the protected work, then the shorter of the terms would apply.
-In practice, this means that a term longer than the minimum will only apply when both countries have provided for that longer term - if not, the shorter of the terms will apply.
+However, in international situations, the "comparison of terms" provision in Article 7.8 of the Convention would apply unless national legislation provides otherwise.
+This means that (i) the duration of protection is governed by the term in the country where protection is claimed, but (ii) if the term in that country is longer than the term in the country of origin of the protected work, then the shorter of the terms would apply.
+In practice, this means that a term longer than the minimum might only apply when both countries have provided for that longer term - if not, the shorter of the terms could apply.
 Article 20 of the Convention allows parties to enter into special agreements amongst themselves provided that such agreements grant to authors more extensive rights than those granted by the Convention, or contain other provisions not contrary to the Convention.
 Article 7.3 provides that countries are not required to protect anonymous works in respect of which it is reasonable to presume that the author has been dead for 50 years.